sushi1234/codelouisvilletest/README.md

 I have tried to create a hotel website project for customer use.
 Some of the following functionality I have tried to implement in my project..

-* Added hamburger menu styling in main.css. his menulist go to different pages like Gallery.html, Contact4.html and Services.html.
+* Added hamburger menu styling for (Index.html) connected to styling file in (main.css). menu icon is on the top left side of webpage. if you click it , it shows the hidden Menulist and it allows to click and go to different web pages like gallery.html, Contact4.html and Services.html.

-* Included javascript function to change the background color of webpage by clicking three different color buttons.
+* Added javascript function to change the background color of webpage by clicking three different color buttons included in hamburger menulist.

+* Added Javascript function in (script.js)to update the date and time on (Index.html) webpage in right panel container.
+It shows time in interval of seconds.

+* Created table form fields in (contact4.html) and added javascript validate() function in (script.js)for validating form fields in (contact4.html) which can't leave blank by the user and enter the email address,zipcode in right format only.

-* Created css validation to validate the input email only @ format only in (services.html).
+* Created css validation to validate the input email @ format only in (services.html).

-* Created javascript validateform1() fuction for validating in (contact4.html) form fields which can't leave blank by the user.

-* Used CSS selector in services.html to change background color of each row when we click the top menu in this page.
+* Used CSS selector in (services.html) to change background color of each row when we click different menus on top of the services.html webpage.

 * Images scrolls through (gallery.html) horizontally in picture gallery(gallery.html).

-* Used simple Javascript math operations like concatenation of first name and last name. when we click submit button  in (contact4.html) and it adds up all the alphabets and shows the total number of alphabets and firstname space lastname.

 * If you hover on menu list all the menu list changes to red tamato color.